How to Wipe or Clean a Hard Drive in Windows 10 Securely

 Note:

-- When it’s finished, your computer will be restarted and all your data has been wiped.
-You can either proceed to set up Windows, or stop here to discard the hard drive completely.
+• When it’s finished, your computer will be restarted and all your data will be wiped.
+You can either proceed to set up Windows or stop here to discard the hard drive completely.

-- If you have problem using this features, please refer to Windows 10 reset failed.
+• If you have problems using this feature, please refer to Windows 10 reset failed.

 Among the few methods that can directly clean a hard drive in Windows 10, DiskPart is a convenient one.
 It allows you to erase all the MBR or GPT partitions, even the system-related partitions on the disk.